Skip to main content

 Ubuntu

 There is one caveat for Ubuntu-based images.
 If an Ubuntu-based image is being patched without a Trivy scan, Copa is unable to parse a scan for versioning information.
-In these scenarios, Copa will fallback to debian:stable-slim as the tooling image.
+In these scenarios, Copa will fallback to ghcr.io/project-copacetic/copacetic/debian:stable-slim as the tooling image.

 RPM